A proven track record

 I ‘test, learn and iterate’ on my design process

 I’m driven by an insatiable curiosity about people and their relationship to technology, so I keep an eye on the big picture and future trends, while keeping up with the latest developments in interaction design and techniques.
+(Most recently – Augmented Reality (AR), remote working, and the potentials and perils of surveillance capitalism and machine learning.)

 Strong industry links